tijo95/Scribus-CSV-Importer/README.md

 Open Scribus menu script.

-Open a CSV file by clicking the "Open .txt File" button.
+Open a file.txt file by clicking the "Open .txt File" button.

 Enter the line number you want to import.